Optimal cross-validation in density estimation with the $L^2$-loss

-Nowadays, it is usual to deal with a large amount of data.
-For instance, biology as well as computer vision are perfect illustrations of this statement.

-As explained in Section \ref{subsubsection.cross.validation.methods}, the Loo computational complexity is $n$ times that of $\sh$, which can be highly time-consuming.
-With this respect, provided $V\ll n$, VFCV \citep{Geis74,Geis75} is by far less computationally demanding than Loo.
+As explained in Section~\ref{subsubsec.CV}, the Lpo computational complexity is roughly ${n\choose p}$\vadjust{\goodbreak} times that of computing $\sh$, which can be highly time-consuming.
+Several surrogates of Lpo have been proposed such as $V$-FCV and the \emph {repeated learning-testing cross-validation} [\citet{BFOS84,Burm89,Zhan93}].
+Unlike Lpo (and even Loo when $p=1$), $V$-FCV involves only $V$ such computations, which is less demanding as long as $V\ll n$.
+Note that usual values for $V$ are 3, 5, and 10 (except $V=n$ where $V$-FCV and Loo coincide).\looseness=1

-However, VFCV relies on a {\em random} partitioning of the data into $V$ subsets.
-This additional randomness induces some more variability with respect to Loo and Lpo, which both carry out exhaustive splitting of the observations.
-In the density estimation framework, \cite{CeRo08} has theoretically quantified the amount of randomness induced in applying VFCV instead of Lpo.
+However, $V$-FCV relies on a preliminary (possibly random) partitioning of $X_1,\ldots,X_n$ into $V$ subsets.
+This preliminary partitioning induces some additional variability which could be misleading.
+For instance, \citet{CeRo08} have theoretically quantified the amount of additional variability induced by $V$-FCV with respect to Lpo.

-As it does not introduce any additional variability, Lpo can be seen as a ''gold standard'' among CV procedures.
-VFCV turns out as an approximation of the ''ideal Lpo'', which is unachievable due to prohibitive computation-time.
-Indeed, the Lpo computation requires to explore ${n\choose p}$ resamples, which is intractable even for not too large $n$ when $p>2$.
-Therefore, with full generality, Lpo cannot be performed and one has to use approximations.